-NS 314 - Mapping the Cerebellum: Structure, Connectivity & Bioinformatics Credits: 4 Advanced study of the cerebellum at the behavioral, cellular, molecular and genetic levels.
-Students will "map" the cerebellum through anatomy and histology, investigate cerebellar behavior, uncover the pathways that underlie cerebellar learning, examine the effects of cerebellar disease and research the genetic networks within cerebellar cells via bioinformatics.
-The lab component of the course will teach basic Python coding skills.
-Students will use these skills to extract genetic expression data in order to address novel research questions.
-No previous coding experience is required.
-Prerequisites: NS 201 or NS202, or permission of the instructor.
-NS 315 - Mechanisms of Alzheimer's Disease Credits: 3 In this course, through readings, discussions, and experimental proposal work, we will discuss the past, present and future of Alzheimer's disease (AD) research.
+NS 314 - Mapping the Cerebellum: Structure, Connectivity & Bioinformatics Credits: 3 Advanced study of the cerebellum at the behavioral, cellular, molecular and genetic levels.
+Students will map the cerebellum through anatomy and histology, investigate cerebellar behavior in humans and mice, analyze the cellular and molecular pathways that underlie cerebellar learning, examine the effects of cerebellar disease and examine the genetic networks of cerebellar neurons via bioinformatics.
+Prerequisites: NS 201 or BI 247.

+NS 315 - Mechanisms of Alzheimer's Disease

+Credits: 3

+In this course, through readings, discussions, and experimental proposal work, we will discuss the past, present and future of Alzheimer's disease (AD) research.
 Over half of the American population has been touched by AD either through a friend/family member/coworker, or due to having the disease themselves.
 The prevalence of AD has increased rapidly in all parts of the world, due to increased diagnoses and longer lifespans.
 The last four decades of cell and molecular research in the AD field have yielded a wealth of information on disease pathology and progression, genetic involvement, environmental contributors, and biochemical changes.
 However, safe yet potent therapies remain elusive.

 Prerequisites: NS 201.

+NS 316 - Neurobiology of Disease

+Credits: 3

-NS 316 - Neurobiology of Disease Credits: 3 Exploration of multiple brain diseases and common modes of pathogenesis.
+Exploration of multiple brain diseases and common modes of pathogenesis.
 Classes will include instructor-driven lecture, class discussions and student-led discussion and presentations.
 Students will help select the diseases and underlying mechanisms studied in the course.
 Additionally, students will have the opportunity to explore research on a disease of their choice in detail through the eyes of a renowned scientist in the field.

+Prerequisites: NS 201 or NS 202

+NS 371 - Research Experience in Neuroscience

+Credits: 1-3

-Prerequisites: NS 201 or NS 202 NS 371 - Research Experience in Neuroscience Credits: 1-3 Directed study providing students with the opportunity for an intensive research experience in a particular laboratory or field setting.
+Directed study providing students with the opportunity for an intensive research experience in a particular laboratory or field setting.
 The emphasis is on the further development of students' research skills within a particular area of neuroscience inquiry.
 Each student will work with an individual faculty member on various aspects of the research process, including the design and implementation of a research project, data analyses and interpretation, and scientific writing.

 Prerequisites: NS 101 and permission of instructor.
 Note(s): May be repeated for credit.
+Must be taken S/U.

+NS 375H - Senior Research Project I

+Credits: 4

-Must be taken S/U. NS 375H - Senior Research Project I Credits: 4 The first semester of a yearlong research project or thesis to be followed by NS 376 in the following semester.
+The first semester of a yearlong research project or thesis to be followed by NS 376 in the following semester.
 Students will work with an individual faculty member to develop a major research project, including conceptualization of a topic, review of the scientific literature, learning of any necessary research techniques, execution of any preliminary research, and submission of a research proposal to the faculty supervisor.

 Prerequisites: Previous research experience (e.g., NS 275, NS 371, PS 275, PS 371, BI 275, BI 371 A-C, summer research, etc.) and permission of instructor.

+NS 376 - Senior Research Project II

+Credits: 4

-NS 376 - Senior Research Project II Credits: 4 The second semester of a yearlong research project (thesis).
+The second semester of a yearlong research project (thesis).
 The student will work with an individual faculty member to complete a major research project, and be required to submit a final project.

+Prerequisites: NS 375H.

+NS 377 - Senior Coda in Neuroscience

+Credits: 1

-Prerequisites: NS 375 or NS 375H.
-NS 377 - Senior Coda in Neuroscience Credits: 1 Provides students with an opportunity to reflect on their liberal arts education and to prepare them for their future careers.
+Provides students with an opportunity to reflect on their liberal arts education and to prepare them for their future careers.
 The seminar will meet weekly and will consist of networking with alumni, professional development, post-graduation planning and a reflection of their college experience.
 The course will also allow neuroscience students to engage with and learn from each other.
 Must be taken in the senior year.

 Prerequisites: NS 201 or NS 202.

 Note(s): Fulfills Senior Coda requirement.